lemire/testingRNG/README.md

 - rand is whatever random number number generator your C standard library provides.
 It is a useful point of reference when assessing speed.
 - lehmer64 is a simple (but fast) Multiplicative Linear Congruential Generator
 - aesctr is a random number generator based on the AES cipher (contributed by Samuel Neves)
-- wyhash and wyrand is random number generator based on the MUM hashing function
+- wyhash and wyrand are random number generators based on the MUM hashing function

 ## Methodology